rasundsbak/rtd-tutorial/docs/source/05_chatbot.rst

   %env HF_HOME=/fp/projects01/ec443/huggingface/cache/

 We are importing a module from the library.
-This allows us to set up a pipeline that can perform tasks such as text generation from the model.
+The pipeline allows us to feed the raw text into a model.
+The model will then be asked to perform a specifoc task such as text generation or summarization.

 Cell 5::